Could you use some help with your Statistical Circuit Design issues of small ICs whose transistor* count is under 100,000?

 If so, then our Bronze Summer Internship is just what you need.

 1) The internship will start mid May and end mid August.

-2) I will work part-time at your company site, from 1 PM to 5 PM every week day except national and company holidays.
+2) I will work full time at your company site, from 9 AM to 6 PM every week day except national and company holidays.

 5) Your standard Assignment of Intellectual Property agreement needs to be customized as follows:

 5.a) Whatever EDA software I develop during the summer, outside of your company site and without using your company resources, will belong to me.